 Here’s how you can help your teen understand what’s fact and fiction about marijuana.

-Explain the link between marijuana use and mental illness
+Talking to Your Kids about Marijuana marijuana use and mental illness

 Studies have proven that there is a relationship between mental health illnesses such as psychosis and schizophrenia, depression and anxiety.
 If your family has a history of psychosis it increases the risk of developing psychotic or worsening symptoms early.